 And it’s worked spectacularly…

-While cash is still an asset we want to hold, we did adjust how much we allocate to it.
-We now recommend you keep up to 10% of your portfolio in cash.
+Despite rising inflation, cash is still an asset we want to hold.
+So we recommend you keep up to 10% of your portfolio in cash.

 That includes checking and savings accounts, money markets, CDs, and certain cash-like ETFs and mutual funds.